acorn-technology/react-and-rn-intro/tutorial/redux/README.md

         { searchYoutube }
     )(SearchBar);

-and add this import at the top of the file:
+and add these two imports at the top of the file:

     import { connect } from 'react-redux';
+    import { searchYoutube } from './../actions';

 Check the *Redux* DevTools.
 We *should* now see that this action was dispatched: